Olivia Newton-John’s Breast Cancer Battle Update As Lifetime Biopic Debuts

 — gary tauber (@garytauber) February 13, 2019

-Reports such as this one have been making the rounds for months now and stating that Olivia Newton-John has just “weeks to live.”
-As reported by People earlier this year, ONJ stated that the rumors and claims were “greatly exaggerated,” and that she has actually been doing just fine.
+Reports such as this one have been making the rounds for months now, stating that Olivia Newton-John has just “weeks to live.”
+As reported by People earlier this year, Newton-John stated that the rumors and claims were “greatly exaggerated,” and that she has actually been doing just fine.

 With breast cancer, though, a lot can change in a short period of time and Newton-John’s battle has stepped back into the spotlight with the biopic’s release on Lifetime.
 Entertainment Tonight took that question and decided to dive into how the actress is doing right now.

-ET recently spoke with her Grease co-star John Travolta who said he feels as if his friend is doing well.
+ET recently spoke with her Grease co-star, John Travolta, who said he feels as if his friend is doing well.

 “Actually, from what I hear and talking to her, she’s fine.
 Sometimes, it becomes a mystery or something, but she’s fine.”